Donate

 Just to be clear.
 It is clear that Hope Not Hate are not guilty of making this mistake.
 Their agenda is clear and important: to combat the rise of racism and to advance appreciation of our multi-cultural communities.
 They have already demonstrated that it is possible to defeat racism by using community organising strategies in local communities.
 It’s good to have a clear mission, a clear target and a clear strategy.
 They are an organisation worthy of support.

 My fear is more for myself, and for others who like me, who want to see greater social justice, but who may not be quite so sure where to put our energies.
-As ex-MP Professor John Denham noted: "we need to distinguish underlying causes and symptoms; we need to get the cart before the horse."
+As ex-MP Professor John Denham noted: "We need to distinguish underlying causes and symptoms; we need to get the cart before the horse."

 My own assumption is that racism is largely a symptom of other problems: it’s a cart pulled by the horse of social injustice.
 There are racists, and they can exploit the negative political and economic circumstances harming people in these places.
 But these places are not naturally racist; nor is racism the primary cause of their problems.
 Or at least, people in these places suffer from injustices which have some rather different root causes.
 In my own talk I stressed the powerlessness that had created the circumstances where injustice went unchallenged.

 But this whole discussion can create a whirlwind of different perceptions.
 In particular discussions over the two days revealed wildly different assumptions about which of our identities are most relevant to our understanding of what is really going on.
-Our identities really matters; but these identities are also complex, disputed, sometimes useful and but often dangerous.
+Our identities really matters; but these identities are also complex, disputed, sometimes useful, but often dangerous.

 If we think about ourselves and we think about our beliefs, passions and prejudices then we can see how complex this whole business can become.

 Race is clearly an important identity that plays a powerful role in people’s imagination.
 Racism is real and it feeds off this category of race.
 But race is a very peculiar identity.
 The racial categories that dominate modern politics were invented by racists largely for the purpose of justifying imperialism.
-Race is a possibly a fiction; but somehow we seem stuck with it.
+Race is a fiction; but somehow we seem stuck with it.

 And do we value our racial identity?
 I certainly don’t consciously value being white; I am not proud of being white and I wouldn’t ever want to organise my life around that identity.
 I cannot even bring myself to tick the 'white' box on forms seeking our racial profile.
 I'd rather live in a world where everyone is 'other' and not be parcelled up by such a useless concept.